Placement Delivery Array Design for Combination Networks with Edge Caching: Transforming PDAs into Larger C-PDAs

-We apply Transformation \ref{construction:CPDA} to reduced versions (so as to have the right number of columns, see Remark \ref{remark:deletion}) of the low-subpacketization PDAs in Lemmas \ref{lem:1} and \ref{lem:2}.
+We apply Transformation \ref{construction:CPDA} to the reduced versions (so as to have the right number of columns) of the low-subpacketization PDAs in Lemmas \ref{lem:1} and \ref{lem:2}.
 This yields the first low-subpacketization C-PDAs and caching schemes for resolvable combination networks.